piravp/UiA-lecture-view-counter/README.md

 ### Known issues
 Only extracts data from the 16 last videos on the webpage even though there are 36 (at this moment).
-This is due to the fact that the html sourcecode, for some weird reason, isn't showing all of the info.
+This is due to the fact that the html sourcecode isn't showing all of the info.

 *Update: The 'weird reason' for this is that the page requires the user to scroll down to load rest of the videoes.*
-        *Only when the user scrolls down he or she can view rest of the data.
-This is because there's a javascript script that*
-        *is fired to a API only when the user scrolls down.*
+        *Only when the user scrolls down can he view rest of the data.
+This is because there's a javascript script that* *is fired to a API only when the user scrolls down.*

 ### Libraries
 - ```requests``` is used to collect full html.
-- ```bs4``` and ```re``` is used to filter out desired info.
+- ```bs4``` and ```re``` are used to filter out desired info.
 - ```datetime``` is used to name files according to current date.
 - ```collections.OrderedDict``` is used instead of the built-in dictionary because it messes up the order when each key/pair-value is declared.
 - ```os``` to create directory.